time::date

 v.nanosecond = 0;

-The resultant date depends on a locality value and instant value.
+The resultant date is made from a locality and time::instant.

 - .vloc